Tightness and solidity in fragments of Peano Arithmetic: Separation theorems

 \subsection{Tight but not neat}

 This subsection is devoted to the proof of a less trivial separation, between the two syntactic notions of tightness and neatness.
 In fact, we prove that there are arbitrarily strong subtheories of $\PA$ that are tight but not neat.
-We do not know whether the theories in question are semantically tight.
+We do not know whether the theories we construct are semantically tight.

 \begin{theorem} For every $n \ge 1$, there exists an r.e.~subtheory of $\PA$ that contains $\BS{n}+\exp$ but not $\IS{n}$ and is tight but not neat. \end{theorem}

 The overall structure of the argument is similar to that of Section \ref{sec:proper-solid}, though the role of $\CT[\PA]$ is played by $\PA$, and pointwise definable models of ${\IS{n}} + {\neg \BS{n+1}}$ are replaced by models of ${\BS{n}} + {\neg \IS{n}}$.